What Does Estranged From Family Mean?

 Believe me, some things won’t be changed when you go back.
 It’s a process.

 We expect God to forgive us for our sins against Him, but He, in turn, asks us to forgive each other in the same way.
 I realize you may have good reason to walk away, but you can still let go and forgive those who hurt you.

 If you look at the story of the wicked servant in Matthew 18.
 He was forgiven a large debt by his master but was unwilling to forgive the much smaller debt of a fellow servant.

 When the master heard of his actions, the wicked servant was put in jail.
 In the same way, God expects us to forgive the smaller debts since He has already forgiven us for such a large debt—our sin.

 If you are in the middle of a family estrangement or rift, I encourage you to pray for God to change hearts, even yours.
 Perhaps even fast and pray for reconciliation with your estranged parents.

 You might even have an estranged relationship meeting and try to talk through the issues.
 If there is a way to move back into your family and set boundaries, that is the better choice.
 Ask for God’s perfect will in your situation.

 I understand it may not be safe, and that is okay.
 Sometimes you have to love from afar.
 No matter what, you can forgive.

 “For if you forgive other people when they sin against you, your Heavenly Father will also forgive you.
 But if you do not for- give others their sins, your Father will not forgive your sins” Matthew 6:14-15.

-Are you estranged from parents?
-Have you prayed and fasted to break a stronghold in your family?
+Are you estranged from family?
+Have you prayed and fasted?
+Have you asked God to break a stronghold in your family, even in you?